Logspace Reducibility From Secret Leakage Planted Clique: Introduction

 The planted clique problem, with its variants, is emerging as a useful central problem for the complexity of statistical problems, analogous to central problems in worst-case complexity.
-Showing that it shares other characteristics of important problems in worst-case complexity, such as reducibility using reductions much more efficient than polynomial time, would strengthen this correspondence. \item In the quest to show polynomial time hardness of more and more statistical problems, \cite{pmlr-v125-brennan20a} made the nice discovery that assuming hardness of various secret leakage variants of the planted clique problem allows reducibility to a wider array of problems.
-Unfortunately, it is not known if the planted clique problem or any of its variants is complete for any reasonable complexity class of statistical problems.
-This makes it non-trivial to choose a single central problem from amongst the many planted clique variants on which to base a clean theory of reducibility for statistical problems.
-The results in \cite{pmlr-v125-brennan20a} suggest a trade-off between the utility of the variant and the conservativeness of the hardness assumption.
-Variants that are reducible to more problems also have more structure that an algorithm might exploit to solve it.
+Showing that it shares other characteristics of important problems in worst-case complexity, such as reducibility using reductions much more efficient than polynomial time, would strengthen this correspondence.

-In this work we too end up needing secret leakage variants of the planted clique problem to achieve our desired randomized logspace reductions.
-In light of the worst-case reducibility with very efficient reductions, this suggests a heuristic principle to help choose a central planted clique variant. ``Choose a variant from which reductions can be implemented in randomized logspace''. \end{enumerate}
+\item Another reason to implement known reductions space efficiently is that even if the conjectured polynomial time hardness of the planted clique problem turns out to be false, it is possible that the problem is still logspace hard.
+Some of the strongest evidence for the polynomial time hardness of the planted clique problem comes from the failure of low-degree polynomials and SoS convex relaxations for this problem.
+However, \cite{zadik2021lattice} (building on \cite{pmlr-v65-andoni17a,song2021cryptographic}) showed that the LLL algorithm implies polynomial time algorithms for some problems even though low-degree polynomials and SoS convex relaxations fail.
+Since it is unlikely that the LLL algorithm can be implemented space efficiently, these problems may still be logspace hard. \end{enumerate}